epfl-ada/ada-2023-project-badabob/README.md

 Analyse the evolution of the personas attributed to men and women over time.
 Study how varied are the personas associated to each gender.

-7. **Main vs Secondary Characters** \
+6. **Main vs Secondary Characters** \
 Determine the proportion of women in leading roles and its evolution.\
 TO BE COMPLETED BY JULIAN

-8. **Regression for representation**\
+7. **Regression for representation**\
 Regression analysis to predict when equal representation of women and men in movies will theoretically be reached according to the trends of the last century.

-9. **Genre Analysis**\
+8. **Genre Analysis**\
-Analysis of which personas are more present in different genres using an ANOVA test.
+Analysis of which women personas are more present in different genres using an ANOVA test.
-Re-do previous analysis on data split by genre to see whether women's representation vary between genres
+Re-do previous analysis (4 to 7) on data split by genre to see whether women's representation vary between genres.

-10. **Characteristics of stereotypical women characters**\
+9. **Characteristics of stereotypical women characters**\
-Use clustering methods to find common factors that make a character fall into stereotypical personas.
+Use clustering methods (to be determined) to find common factors that make a character fall into stereotypical personas.

 ## Proposed timeline

 * 17/11/2023 - Preliminary data processing, data completion, first analysis of movies, characters and genres, implementation of natural language processing algorithm + ***Deliver Milestone 2***
-* 24/11/2023 - Preliminary analysis and obtain personas for a larger set of characters and
+* 24/11/2023 - Preliminary analysis and obtain personas for a larger set of characters
-* 01/12/2023 - personas analysis and implement regression for representation  + ***Deliver Homework 2***
+* 01/12/2023 - Personas analysis and implement regression for representation  + ***Deliver Homework 2***
 * 08/12/2023 - Main vs Secondary character analysis and analysis by genre
-* 15/12/2023 - Data Story writing, web page design and characteristics of stereotypical women characters
+* 15/12/2023 - Characteristics of stereotypical women characters
-* 22/12/2023 - ***Deliver Milestone 3***
+* 22/12/2023 - Data Story writing and web page design + ***Deliver Milestone 3***

 ## Organization within the team